Volvo S90 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volvo S90 are $1,402 a year with full coverage.
-Comprehensive costs an estimated $278, collision costs $506, and liability costs $460.
-Liability-only insurance costs as little as $510 a year, with high-risk driver insurance costing around $3,044.
-Teen drivers cost the most to insure at $5,322 a year or more.
+U.S. average insurance rates for a Volvo S90 are $1,402 a year with full coverage.
+Comprehensive insurance costs on average $278 a year, collision costs $506, and liability is estimated at $460.
+Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing $3,044 or more.
+Teens pay the highest rates at $5,322 a year or more.

 Average premium for full coverage: $1,402

-Prices include $500 physical damage deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for different S90 trim levels.
+Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all U.S. states and S90 trim levels.

-Using a middle-aged driver as an example, Volvo S90 insurance rates go from as low as $510 for basic liability insurance to a much higher rate of $3,044 for a driver required to buy high-risk insurance.
+For an average driver, Volvo S90 insurance prices go from as low as $510 for a discount liability-only rate to a high of $3,044 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.